OlhaDerkach/OlhaDerkach/README.md

 - 👋 Hi, I’m Olha.
 - 👀 As an IT lawyer in the past, now I am striving to grow as a QA specialist.
 - 🌱 At the moment I am practicing to create quality test documentation.
 Also I study HTML, CSS, XML, JSON, SQL.
-Besides, I'm happy to pay attention to Java and test automation.
+Besides, I'm happy to pay attention to Python and test automation.
 - 📫 How to reach me:
  <a href="http://www.linkedin.com/in/olhaderkach">LinkedIn</a>,
  <a href="http://olha.b.derkach@gmail.com">E-mail</a>,